Monroe Abbey

 Monroe Abbey, CM (May 30, 1904 – November 28, 1993) was a Canadian lawyer specializing in mining law, and a Jewish civic leader in Montreal.

-He was president of Canadian Jewish Congress from 1968 to 1971.
+He was president of The Canadian Jewish Congress from 1968 to 1971.

-He was married to Minnie Cummings.
+He was married to Minnie Cummings, a member of a prominent family and whose brothers included Nathan Cummings and Maxwell Cummings.
 His daughter, Sheila Finestone, was a Member of Parliament and Senator.

 In 1978, he was made a Member of the Order of Canada in recognition for being a "devoted community worker who has held office in every important Jewish organization in Montreal".